Garden year: To Do’s in June

 - Carrots, radishes, pumpkins, zucchinis and beets can now be sown directly outdoors no-tillage in June!
 They bear their first fruits within a few weeks, if they get enough heat and water.

-- Cabbage vegetables such as stalk cabbage, cauliflower, broccoli and kale
+- Cabbages such as stalk cabbage, cauliflower, broccoli and kale

 - Salads such as lettuce, iceberg lettuce, Asian salads, lamb’s lettuce, pickled lettuce, chicory salad can still be sown outdoors.